erickjung/aika3d/README.md

 # Aika 3d engine

-Aika is a simple 3d engine, written in C++ back at 2007.
+Aika3d is a simple 3d engine, written in C++ (at 2007).
 The main proposal of the engine was to create a portable and easy of use framework to create multimedia content, e.g. games.

 ## Features